barricklab/seabreeze/documentation/docs/output.md

 This command generates `data/04_rename_genome/genome_size_stats.csv` as output.
 This csv file has the following fields:

-- assembly: name of the assembly, as specified in `data/data.csv`
+- `assembly`: name of the assembly, as specified in `data/data.csv`
-- ancestor: name of the ancestor, as specified in `data/data.csv`
+- `ancestor`: name of the ancestor, as specified in `data/data.csv`
-- size_assembly: size of the assembly, in bp
+- `size_assembly`: size of the assembly, in bp
-- size_ancestor: size of the ancestor, in bp
+- `size_ancestor`: size of the ancestor, in bp
-- difference: size_assembly - size_ancestor.
+- `difference`: size_assembly - size_ancestor.
 This value is negative when the ancestor is larger than the assembly
-- percent_change: the difference in size, as a percent of the size of the assembly
+- `percent_change`: the difference in size, as a percent of the size of the assembly

 See a sample table in the [tutorial](tutorial.md).